D4wnstar/aetherwisp/Quantum Scribbles.md

 **Q.** LaTeX/Code/Formatting is broken!

 **A.** As I said above, I continuously generate this website from my Obsidian notes using my own plugin.
-There's bound to be some bugs in the process and some things that work well in Obsidian don't work so well here, so they tend to go by unseen.
-I tend to iron these out once I see them.
+There's bound to be some bugs in the process, and some things that work well in Obsidian don't work so well here, so they tend to go unseen.
+I iron these out once I see them.